 Score 9 All adult citizens, including convicted prisoners, can participate in national elections, and voter registration is relatively straightforward.
 EU citizens who are permanent residents of Czechia can participate in municipal and European elections.
 As of 2018, EU citizens who are temporary residents of Czechia can also participate in municipal elections.
 However, while special provisions for a mobile ballot box facilitate voting for the disabled and seriously ill, there is no general ability to vote by mail.
 Czech citizens residing abroad can vote at Czech embassies and consulates.
 For them, participation in elections is complicated by having to meet a special deadline for registration and the fact that there are only a limited number of embassies and consulates.
-No cases of vote-buying were reported in the 2018 municipal, Senate or presidential elections.

-According to section 29 of the Danish constitution, "Any Danish subject who is permanently domiciled in the Realm, and who has the age qualification for suffrage as provided for in sub-section (2) of this section shall have the right to vote at Folketing elections, provided that he has not been declared incapable of conducting his own affairs."
+Score 9 According to section 29 of the Danish constitution, "Any Danish subject who is permanently domiciled in the Realm, and who has the age qualification for suffrage as provided for in sub-section (2) of this section shall have the right to vote at Folketing elections, provided that he has not been declared incapable of conducting his own affairs."